 - you and your significant other share a strong love that has been tested over time and distance, and only grown stronger because of that

-- you have a love that doesn’t always get to express itself with flowers and kisses…but you have also experienced the amazing joy of hearing his voice for the first time in weeks, and you know the excitement of old-fashioned hand-written letters.
+- you have a love that doesn’t always get to express itself with flowers and kisses…but you have also experienced the amazing joy of hearing their voice for the first time in weeks, and you know the excitement of old-fashioned hand-written letters.

 - you have a stockpile of wonderful memories.
 Even if they are too few and your time together has always been too rushed, you have plenty of good times to savor,and many more to look forward to.